bpolaszek/treerex/docs/02-flowchart-state.md

 - Decision‑node `context` – each node can add/override keys in the context.
 - `end`, `goto`, and `error` actions can also define `context` that will be merged into the final context.

-Every time the context is extended, `_state` is automatically updated to point to the latest `RunnerState` instance.
+Every time the context is extended, its `state` property is automatically updated to point to the latest `RunnerState` instance.

 ---